 Virtus Diagnostics has four key laboratories on the east coast of Australia.
 After collection, specimens are transported securely and safely to one of these laboratories for processing by our expert team of scientists and pathologists:

 Virtus Diagnostics processes general pathology at its Southern Sydney laboratory.
-This laboratory (Independent Diagnostics Services - IDS) is led by Pathologist Dr Tony Stoloff.
+This laboratory (formerly Independent Diagnostics Services - IDS) is led by Pathologist Dr Tony Stoloff.
 Tony has over 30 years’ experience in healthcare.
 Tony and his team have expertise in haematology, microbiology, biochemistry, serology and immunology pathology services and are available to provide additional result interpretation if needed.